Learn Spanish With Feid with these 23 Song Recommendations (Full Translations Included!)

 Prendí un crespo y empecé a imaginar tu cuerpo

-I went to Medellín, we were not well
+I went to Medellín, we weren't alright

 Babe, you went to Dallas, yeah